Frequently Asked Questions

-Please email Brooke Tempesta, the Master’s Program Coordinator, with additional questions.
+Please email Brooke Tempesta, the Master’s Program Manager, with additional questions.

 International students may apply with the same materials as U.S. students.
 International students will be responsible for working with Harvard International Office to secure visas permitting study prior to beginning the program.

 At this time, the program is unable to offer any scholarship support.

 The TOEFL or IELTS exam is required of applicants whose native language is not English.
 Exemption from this requirement may be granted for those who earned a bachelor's or graduate degree from an institution at which English was the sole language of instruction.
 The TOEFL Code for Harvard Medical School Graduate Education Master’s Programs is 3151.